-Totally kidding, I adore overnight oats, as I do bircher muesli.
-Not only are these breakfasts delicious, but they're also super speedy to make - preparation is quick, with most done the night before, making them perfect on mornings you don't have much time to dedicate to breakfast, and need to get out the door pronto!
+Kidding, I adore overnight oats, as I do a good bircher.
+Not only are these breakfasts delicious, but they're also super speedy to prep in the morning, with most of the work done the night before.
+This makes them perfect on mornings that you don't have much time to dedicate to breakfast, and need to get out the door pronto!

 Why soak?
 To soak or not to soak

-In general, soaking muesli isn't a prerequisite for eating muesli - however some grains and seeds may have increased nutrient availablity and digestibility when softened by soaking, which has nutritional advantage.
+In general, soaking muesli isn't a prerequisite for eating it- however some grains and seeds may have increased nutrient availability and digestibility when softened by soaking, which has nutritional advantage.
 In the case of bircher muesli, it's always soaked for this purpose.

 2/3 cup milk (e.g. almond, rice, dairy...)